 The fourth-grade reading curriculum consists of the fine-turning of basic skills as well as the acquisition of new skills.
 This is done through reading workshops where students are engaged in shared and independent reading of books at their assessed reading levels.
 Both whole-group and small-group instruction are used to teach students the necessary skills that will allow them to advance their reading levels.
 Additionally, students are required to earn eight Accelerated Reader points each quarter.

 A thorough study of grammar as well as a variety of writing activities are included in the fourth-grade curriculum.
 Narrative writing, explanatory writing, poetry, and writing a research report are a few of the genres that are taught.
-Additionally, religion and social studies tests include questions that must be answered as short essays.
+Additionally, some subject area tests include questions that must be answered as short essays.
 This gives students additional opportunities to improve their writing skills.
 Spelling tests are administered weekly.

 Students use the cursive writing skills that they were taught in third grade.
 Practice on letter formation, size, spacing, and slant continues in the fourth grade.